iamshahid10/Login-Signup-App-Backend/README.md

 To start the project, follow these steps:

-1 Navigate to the project directory: cd <project-directory>
+1 Navigate to the project directory:
+* cd <project-directory>

 2 Install the dependencies:
-npm install
+* npm install

-3 Environment Variables
+3 Environment Variables:
-Make sure to create a .env file in the root of your project with the following content:
+* Make sure to create a .env file in the root of your project with the following content:

-PORT=
+* PORT=
-MongoDBURI=""
+* MongoDBURI=""

-PORT: The port on which the application will run.
+* PORT: The port on which the application will run.
-MongoDBURI: Your MongoDB connection URI.
+* MongoDBURI: Your MongoDB connection URI.

 3 Start the project:
-npm start
+* npm start

 This will start the development server and open the application in your default web browser.